younger-1/nvim/docs/why-nvim.md

 *There are only two kinds of people in the world, the ones like use vim and the ones don't know they like vim*

+## Fast

+I didn’t think “fast” mattered, but I installed it and...
+WOW! yeah, fast matters!

 ## Keyboard centric

 ## Builtin